MichaelMoggre39/Mike-s-First-Game/README.md

 - R: Restart after death (returns to Safe Room)
 - Safe Room: Walk into the portal to start Level 1; walk up to the terminal to open the upgrade panel (close with `E` or `Esc`)

-## Project Structure

-- `src/game.ts`: Game config and scene list
-- `src/scenes/`: Scenes (Save Select, Character Builder, Main Scene)
-- `src/state/save.ts`: Save/load slots and meta upgrades

 ## Notes

 - Debug tools are disabled by default.
 Press F3 to show overlays.
-- Upgrade panel pauses movement while open.
-- Upgrades currently include: Max HP, Bullet Speed, Fire Rate, Pierce, Dash Speed, and Heal on Level Clear.

-## Git / Repo

-- This repo includes a `.gitignore` suitable for Node/Vite and a `.gitattributes` for Git LFS.
-- If you haven't yet, install LFS locally:
-  - `git lfs install`
-  - (LFS patterns are already in `.gitattributes`.)

-### Push to GitHub (new repo)

-1. Create a new empty repository on GitHub (without adding a README).
-2. In this folder, run:
-   - `git remote add origin https://github.com/<you>/<repo>.git`
-   - `git branch -M main`
-   - `git add -A && git commit -m "Initial commit"`
-   - `git push -u origin main`

-### Optional: Deploy to GitHub Pages via Actions

-Add a workflow that builds and publishes `dist/` to Pages.
-See GitHub’s "Deploying a static site" docs or use `actions/deploy-pages` with `actions/upload-pages-artifact` after `npm run build`.

-## CI (GitHub Actions)

-A minimal CI workflow builds the project on push/PR to ensure it stays green.
-See `.github/workflows/ci.yml`.